crt25/collimator/docs/infrastructure/iframe-rpc.md

 ### Installation and Setup

-### Installation and Setup

-The library is installed with ClassMosaic parts.
+The library is installed with ClassMosaic.

-For development purpose on the library, you can install it via yarn:
+Only for development purpose on the library, you can install it via yarn:

 ```sh
 # From: collimator/